webpro/reveal-md/README.md

 reveal-md slides.md --print slides.pdf
 ```

 Alternatively, you can append `?print-pdf` to the url from the command-line or in the browser (make sure to remove the `#/` or `#/1` hash).
-Then print the slides using the brower's (not the native) print dialog.
+Then print the slides using the browser's (not the native) print dialog.
 This seems to work in Chrome.

 ### Static Website